foudfou/FireTray/README.md

 -----

 * requires GTK+ 2.20 and higher.
-* Firetray unsets the `tabs.warnOnClose` built-in preference, which otherwise disrupts the handeling of the close event.
+* Firetray temporarily unsets the `tabs.warnOnClose` built-in preference, which otherwise disrupts the handeling of the close event.
 * Experimental non-customizable keyboard shortcut for hiding all windows set to: `accel-shift-w`

 References